tlovett1/rb-case-study/README.md

 ## Deployment / Infrastructure

 The database would utilize AWS RDS Postgres.
-The API would be deployed on AWS Fargate which would handle automatic scaling and would be cost efficienct given the swings in traffic.
+The API would be deployed on AWS Fargate which would handle automatic scaling and would be cost efficient given the swings in traffic.
 I would put a CDN (AWS CloudFront) in front of the application to cache common requests near users and protect against spam.

 ## Future Considerations / Todo List / Improving Scalability